-Here you see two spindles, the lower one already partly emptied into a plying ball.
+Here you see two spindles, the left one already partly emptied into a plying ball.
 They contain roughly equal amount of singles.
 I plan on making this a two ply so will wind both into plying balls.

 The beginning: I always wind over some sort of ‘core’ for easy handling.
 This can be a tennis ball, a felted dryer ball, or in this case a small ball felted from scraps.
 First you take the end of the single out of the hook and wind it around the ball a few times overlapping the loose end.
 In the background you see the other spindle empty and the finished ball.

 Keep wrapping around whatever you are using as a core.
 I find it easiest to hold the spindle loosely by the shaft and let it spin in my hand as I wind.

 Continue to wind changing direction to cover more of the core.
 In this picture I had extra single between the spindle and ball so it pigtailed.
 I had finished spinning that portion the night before so the twist was still somewhat active.
 If you have pigtails just stretch them out until they straighten before winding into the ball.

 More progress changing direction as I wrap covering more of the core.
 You are aiming at a firm ball to keep the singles from being loose and getting tangled later.